 Set up in 1959 by local businessmen and farmers, Wexford Creamery has a sterling reputation for providing world class cream, milk and cheese.
 Wexford Cheddar has won countless Gold Medal awards for taste and quality, and is delicious with savory crackers.

 8. Ballymaloe Relish

 Ballymaloe is one of the most beloved family brands in Ireland.
-Based in Cork, Ballymaloe do a mean business in relishes, sauces and dressings.
-The recipe for the famous Ballymaloe Country Relish dates all the way back to the 1930s and is a favorite in mothers’ and chefs’ kitchens across Ireland.
+Based in Cork, Ballymaloe does a mean business in relishes, sauces and dressings.
+The recipe for the famous Ballymaloe Country Relish dates back to the 1930s and is a favorite in mothers’ and chefs’ kitchens across Ireland.